 These geckos are quite similar to leopard geckos but are even more gentle and docile.
 They are built similarly to leos, but are much more stocky.
 Their tail is shorter and thicker, hence their name.

 The coloration of AFTs is a little different as well; their colors stay in the neutral pallet from dark brown to rusty orange and tan.

 They also have tiny claws on their toes and prefer to hide and burrow during the day when they are asleep.
 They can vocalize by making a clicking sound with their tongue.

 These are on the medium side of lizard pets, ranging from 12 to 24 inches, so they will need a larger enclosure than some of the aforementioned geckos.

 Their tail does not detach, and if it does break or get injured, it does not regrow.

 Bearded dragons are native to Australia and are very gentle as pets, often seeking out attention and interaction.
 They are semi-arboreal and enjoy having branches to climb on to bask.
 They are diurnal and omnivorous, and as they mature need more vegetables than insects.

 Beardies get their name from the way they puff out their throat when threatened, looking much like a beard.

 Some dragons go into a period called brumation in the winter months that is like hibernation.

-While these are some of the most rewarding and easily cared for lizards, they each have specific and unique temperature, humidity and habitat requirements.
+While these are some of the most rewarding and easily cared for lizards, they each have a specific and unique temperature, humidity and habitat requirements.
 A lizard can be a great pet, but they need proper care, special lighting, and special foods, such as mealworms.
 Small lizards can make good pets if you do your research and are prepared for the responsibility that comes with these unique pets.